gremble0/gremble.dev/README.md

 # gremble.dev
 This is the repo for my website.
-Currently not hosted in the cloud.
-The website is written in react with Typescript and CSS.
+The website is written in react with Typescript and vanilla CSS.

+Site is now hosted in the cloud, go check it out [here!](https://gremble.dev).
+T